The Day of the Lord Ending, Explained

 The Day of the Lord Plot Synopsis

 Sebastián replies that it will be better for his daughter to die and be with God than to live and be with the Devil.
-After enough contemplation, Menendez agrees to serve the Lord and bring back Raquel from the clutches of the demon.
+After enough contemplation, Menendez agrees to serve the Lord and bring Raquel back from the demon’s clutches.
 Menendez is hopeful that saving his friend Sebastián’s girl, Raquel, will bring him redemption for his failure with Marisa’s son.

 The Day of the Lord Ending

 Not long after, Raquel moves into Menendez’s house.
 At first, she appears like any other rebellious teenager who has been forced to do something against their wishes.
-Menendez secretly conducts experiments on her to see if she is possessed by a demon and discovers that a malevolent being is certainly using her as a host.
+Menendez secretly conducts experiments on her to see if a demon possesses her and discovers that a malevolent being is certainly using her as a host.
 On Sunday, also known as Lord’s Day, lending the film its name, he calls Sebastián from Raquel’s phone and tells him to come to his house so that he can help him with the exorcism.

 The previous few days have tested the patience and virtue of the former priest.
 Immediately after his arrival, Raquel (or the demon within her) is crass and abusive.
 When that doesn’t work, she tries seduction, which ends when Menendez knocks her out, takes her to the basement and ties her up.
 When he begins torturing her to purge her soul of the demonic influence, her tone changes again.
 Now, she is a victim of terrible abuse.
 It leaves a deep impact on Menendez as well, as he fears that this attempt might also result in the death of the person he is trying to save.